Start Blogging Successfully: How to Write Blog Posts

 If you’re covering a topic that has been around for a while, try to show a new side to it and your perspective; find recent cases and examples.

 Poorly-written posts will bring less value, as people tend to close articles with an illogical structure and are filled with grammatical errors and typos.

-Ensure you proofread your texts in a spell checker like Grammarly or use a professional editor’s services.
+Ensure you proofread your texts using a spell checker like Grammarly or a professional editor’s service.

-If you outsource your blog posts, make sure your authors are experienced enough to avoid linguistic mishaps.
+If you outsource your blog posts, ensure your authors are experienced enough to avoid linguistic mishaps.

 2 – Enrich Your Blog Posts

-When reading web texts, our attention span is way lower compared to books.
+When reading web texts, our attention span is much lower than in books.